lisaaa830/catrunrun-game/README.md

 # catrunrun-game
-This is a game developed with JS
+This is a Mario Run game developed with JavaScript